-We own, develop and manage retail real estate properties, primarily regional malls, Premium Outlet® centers and community/lifestyle shopping centers.
-We have elected to be taxed as a real estate investment trust or REIT for federal income tax purposes.
+Simon Property Group, Inc. owns, develops and manages retail real estate properties, primarily regional malls, Premium Outlet® centers, The Mills® and community/lifestyle shopping centers.
+We have elected to be treated as a real estate investment trust, or REIT, for United States federal income tax purposes.
+We own our properties and conduct our business activities through our majority-owned subsidiary, Simon Property Group, L.P., or the Operating Partnership.

 The core of our business originated with the shopping center businesses of Melvin Simon, Herbert Simon, David Simon and other members and associates of the Simon family.
-We have grown significantly by acquiring properties and merging with other real estate companies, including our 1996 merger with DeBartolo Realty Corporation, our 1998 combination with Corporate Property Investors, Inc. and our 2004 acquisition of Chelsea Property Group, Inc.
+We have grown significantly by acquiring properties and merging with other real estate companies, including our 1996 merger with DeBartolo Realty Corporation, our 1998 combination with Corporate Property Investors, Inc., our 2004 acquisition of Chelsea Property Group, Inc. and our 2007 acquisition of a 50% interest in the joint venture that acquired The Mills Corporation, or Mills.

-As of December 31, 2005, we owned or held an interest in 286 income-producing properties in the United States, which consisted of 171 regional malls, 33 Premium Outlet centers, 71 community/lifestyle centers, and 11 other shopping centers or outlet centers in 39 states and Puerto Rico (collectively, the "Properties" and, individually, a "Property").
-In addition, we also own interests in ten parcels of land held for future development.
-Finally, we have ownership interests in 51 European shopping centers (in France, Italy and Poland), 5 Premium Outlet centers in Japan, and one Premium Outlet center in Mexico.
+As of December 31, 2008, we owned or held an interest in 324 income-producing properties in the United States, which consisted of 164 regional malls, 16 additional regional malls acquired in the Mills acquisition, 40 Premium Outlet centers, 16 The Mills, 74 community/lifestyle centers, and 14 other shopping centers or outlet centers in 41 states and Puerto Rico.
+In addition, we also own interests in four parcels of land in the United States held for future development.
+Internationally as of December 31, 2008, we have ownership interests in 52 European shopping centers (France, Italy and Poland); seven Premium Outlet centers in Japan; one Premium Outlet center in Mexico; one Premium Outlet center in South Korea; and one shopping center in China.
+Also, through joint venture arrangements we have ownership interests in the following properties under development internationally: a 24% interest in two shopping centers in Italy, a 40% interest in a Premium Outlet Center in Japan, and a 32.5% interest in three additional shopping centers under construction in China.

 Our predecessor was organized as a Massachusetts business trust in 1971 and reorganized as a Delaware corporation on March 10, 1998.
-Our principal executive offices are located at National City Center, Suite 15 East, 115 West Washington Street, Indianapolis, Indiana 46204.
-During 2006, we will be moving our headquarters to 225 West Washington Street, Indianapolis, Indiana 46204.
+Our principal executive offices are located at 225 West Washington Street, Indianapolis, Indiana 46204.
 Our telephone number is (317) 636-1600.
 Our Internet website address is www.simon.com.
 The information in our website is not incorporated by reference into this prospectus.